Alev-Lab/Axioloid-manuscript/README.md

-Code and scriptd used to generate the data for the Axioloid_Manuscript
+Code and scripts used to generate the data for the Axioloid_Manuscript